PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 ## Location - April 2024 update

-For some teams, it's important to have a wide range of timezones covered by the small team - this allows us to have closer to 24 hour coverage in case of incidents, and is particular relevant ie for infrastructure or pipeline teams.
+For some teams, it's important to have a wide range of timezones covered by the small team - this allows us to have closer to 24 hour coverage in case of incidents, and is particularly relevant for infrastructure or pipeline teams.

 For teams working on a pre-product market fit product with no users, it is preferable to hire people within a few timezones of each other so it's easier to get together in person and to do synchronous meetings if people wish to work that way.